SanyamSavla/MUSIC_GENRE_RECOMENDATION_FLASK/readme.md

 ```
 python get-pip.py
 ```
+* Clone the repository

 ### Installing dependencies

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the dependencies.
+Move to the installed folder and use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the dependencies.
 They are listed in requirements.txt file.
 Setup a virtual environment and then type the command:

 ```
 pip install requirements.txt